Banff Avenue Pedestrian Zone

 - Increased intercept lot diversion tactics

-- Directional signage program;
+- Directional signage program

-- Flagging / ambassadors at key locations; and / or
+- Flagging at key locations

-- Roundabout reconfiguration at Lynx / Railway.
+- Roundabout reconfiguration at Lynx / Railway

 Banff is only 4 square kilometres in area.
 Parking is very limited and navigating will be affected by detours.
 Visitors to the Banff townsite should plan their route to one of the main parking lots, all within 10 minutes walking distance of the downtown core.

-- If visiting Banff for the day, enter the townsite from the Mount Norquay Road entrance
+- If visiting Banff for the day, enter the townsite from the Mount Norquay Road entrance for quick access to the 9-hour free parking at the Train Station Parking Lot.
+This is an 8-minute walk to downtown, or use the free shuttle on weekends

-- Use banffparking.ca to find parking lots with available spaces, and the best route to the location
+- Use banffparking.ca to find parking lots with available spaces, costs, and the best route to the location

 - The closure area has two accessible stalls which will be relocated to Wolf Street and Buffalo Street to maintain access